 All are in Tucson, unless otherwise noted.
 There are also some figurative pieces in the Treasure Chest Gallery

 A beautiful tall vase by Susie Williams Crank.
 This one is 7.5 inches tall and 5.5 inches wide. $255.
 Also by Susie Williams Crank, this vessel measures 4 inches high and 5 inches across. $150.
 The one with the square mouth is 5 inches tall and 4.5 inches across. $255.
-The stately vessel with the notched opening was made by Alice Cling and stands 8.5 inches tall and is SOLD.

 Beautiful, hand-built, fired and sgraffito work miniature seed jars by Wallace Nez.
-Included are a butterfly (SOLD) $425, a horse $500, and a bluejay $400, and eagle $400.
+Included are a deer and butterfly $500, a horse, $500; a bluejay $400; eagle $400.

 Two vases, each embellished with horned lizard motifs.
 The one at left is by Elizabath Manygoats and standing 8 inches tall and $165.
 Te one at right was made by her mother, Betty Manygoats, It was Betty who originated this style 9 inches tall and $300.